Solid foods: How to get your baby started

 Please try again in a couple of minutes

 See more In-depth

-- Greer FR, et al. Effects of early nutritional interventions on the development of atopic disease in infants and children: The role of maternal dietary restriction, breastfeeding, timing of introduction of complementary foods, and hydrolyzed formulas.
+- Greer FR, et al. The effects of early nutritional interventions on the development of atopic disease in infants and children: The role of maternal dietary restriction, breastfeeding, hydrolyzed formulas, and timing of introduction of allergenic complementary foods.
 Pediatrics.
-2008;121:183.
+2019;143:1.

 - Duryea TK.
-Introducing solid foods and vitamin and mineral supplementation during infancy. http://www.uptodate.com/home.
-Accessed Feb.
-26, 2013.
+Introducing solid foods and vitamin and mineral supplementation during infancy. https://www.uptodate.com/contents/search.
+Accessed April 3, 2019.

 - American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention.
 Policy statement — Prevention of choking among children.
 Pediatrics.
 2010;125:601.

 - Fleischer DM.
 Introducing highly allergenic foods to infants and children. https://www.uptodate.com/contents/search.
 Accessed April 3, 2019.

 - Berkowitz CD.
 Nutritional needs.
 In: Berkowitz's Pediatrics: A Primary Care Approach.
 5th ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics; 2014. https://shop.aap.org.
 Accessed May 31, 2019.

 - Younger Meek J, et al. Breastfeeding beyond infancy.
 In: New Mother's Guide to Breastfeeding.
 3rd ed.
 New York, N.Y.: Bantam Books; 2017.

 - Heyman MB, et al. Fruit juice in infants, children and adolescents: Current recommendations.
 American Academy of Pediatrics Policy. http://pediatrics.aappublications.org/collection.
 Accessed April 3, 2019.